rocioalvarezvaras/lcWGS/README.md

 Script:
 ```
 #------Set relative path--------------------
-SAM=/home/ralvarezv/genome_aligned   #Directory of the input data
+BAM=/home/ralvarezv/genome_aligned  #Directory where the bam files are located (input)
-METDIR=/home/ralvarezv/genome_aligned/metrics   #Directory of the output data
+METDIR=/home/ralvarezv/genome_aligned/metrics  #Directory where the metric data will be located (output)
 #------Command------------------------------
 cat list.txt | while read a
 do
    samtools flagstat $BAM/${a}_}.algn.bam > $METDIR/${a}_stats.txt
 done
 ```
-Details: This is an example of what we can see in the stats.txt file of a sample:
+Details: This is an example about what we can observe in the stats.txt file for a sample:
   ```
   25781849 + 0 in total (QC-passed reads + QC-failed reads)
   22603 + 0 secondary